 If patients are asked to come in, they will be asked to arrive as close as possible to their appointment time and we will endeavour to see them promptly.
 We have listened to your concerns about the Practice door being closed and from 4 November onwards patients with appointments will be brought into the Surgery and be able to wait in a socially distanced safe place.
 A maximum of 4 patients will be allowed in the Surgery at any one time.

 We continue to be accessible by telephone.
 The Surgery has had greatly increased demand over the past few months and we are aware that some patients have experienced difficulty in getting through on the phone.
 We are currently addressing how we can improve telephone access as a matter of priority.

 We as a Practice are committed to improving the experience you have when accessing our services and we very much appreciate your feedback both positive and negative.
 Positive feedback is a great boost to staff morale whereas negative feedback can be the basis for improving our service.
-The best way to give us feedback is via our Practice Manger, Valerie Beard.
-Her email address is email@example.com.
+The best way to give us feedback is via our secretaries at email@example.com

 Thank you for all your support and we look forward to continuing to improve our service.

 Dr Gill Dale and Dr Adris Lemar, GP partners

 The way we access and use services is changing.